LiskArchive/lisk-website/docs/lisk-docs/DockerInstall.md

 ## 2. Install Lisk

-To install and run the latest version of Lisk - Delegate and Developer Edition, simply run the following commands:
+To install and run the latest version of Lisk, simply run the following commands:

 Download the latest docker image: